ShipHawk/shiphawk-ruby/README.md

 order_email = biff.tannin@shiphawk.com
 ```

-Finally, we have everything we need create a shipment.
+Finally, we have everything we need to create a shipment.
 Cool.

 ```ruby
 shipment = ShipHawk::Api::Shipments.create(